 One more thing you'll have to do is to buy a pellet.
 It is not necessary to buy a Traeger brand pellet, but it is recommended.
 It is 100% natural and has several different flavors - apple, pecan, maple, cherry, so each will give your food a different taste.

-Be sure you have enough pellets for the whole process - at least 10-15 pounds - because once you lose the fire, you'll have to wait for the smoker to cool down and restart it completely.
+Be sure you have enough wood pellets for the whole process - at least 10-15 pounds - because once you lose the fire, you'll have to wait for the Traeger grill to cool down and restart it completely.

-You will need 1-3 pounds of pellet for each hour, which depends on the temperature you are using – the lower temperature means longer smoking time and more pellets.
+You will need 1-3 pounds of pellet for each hour, which depends on the desired temperature you are using – the lower temperature means longer smoking time and more wood pellets.

-Every time you use the smoker, open the hopper, which is a large metal box next to the smokers' main body, and see if there is any pellet left or stuck to the side.
+Every time you use the Traeger grill, open the hopper, which is a large metal box next to the pellet smokers' main body, and see if there is any pellet left or stuck to the side.
 If yes, move it, because it can cause you big problems later.

 "Cooking and eating food outdoors makes it taste infinitely better than the same meal prepared and consumed indoors."